HERRD Kids Learning Portal

 Can I suggest a workshop or topic?

 Yes!
+But usually for the following term.
 We welcome ideas from families.
 We love hearing what your kids are interested in learning.
 Ideas may be incorporated into the next term's portal offerings.

 Do I need special equipment or software to access workshops?

-You just need a stable internet connection and a device (computer or tablet).
-Most workshops are run via Zoom or a similar platform.
+You will need a stable internet connection and a device (computer or tablet).
+Most workshops are run via Zoom or a similar platform, such as Microsoft Teams.

 Are workshops suitable for neurodiverse learners?